 B) Learning and Teaching

-- Visit schools on a regular basis to support the English programme
+- Visit schools on a regular basis to support the learning and teaching of English

 C) Curriculum Development